-To drop a class or withdraw from the College, students must obtain a drop or withdrawal form and follow the prescribed procedure.
+To drop a class or withdraw from the College, students

+must obtain a drop or withdrawal form and follow the prescribed procedure.
 It is the student's responsibility to drop or withdraw.
-Failure to do so will result in receiving a performance grade, usually a grade of "F." Should circumstances prevent a student from appearing in person to withdraw from the College, the student may withdraw by mail by writing to the Registrar.
+Failure to do so will result in receiving a performance grade, usually a grade of "F" Should circumstances prevent a student from appearing in person to withdraw from the College, the student may withdraw by mail by writing to the Registrar.
+A drop/withdrawal request by mail must be received in the Registrar's Office by the semester deadline.
 No drop or withdrawal requests are accepted by telephone.
 Students who drop a class or withdraw from the College before the semester deadline receive a "W" (Withdraw) in each class dropped.
 The deadline for receiving a "W" is indicated on the academic calendar and the current class schedule.
 See "Refund Policy" for possible eligibility for a refund.